 Everything You Need to Know About Touchpoints in Marketing

-Sales people want to know how many touchpoints it takes to make a sale, because if you know how many touchpoints it takes to make a sale, you can know if you have done enough to get a potential customer’s attention, or if they have become a lost cause and you shouldn’t devote any more resources toward pursuing them.
+Sales people want to know how many customer touchpoints it takes to make a sale, because if you know that information you'll know if you have done enough to get a potential customer’s attention, or if they have become a lost cause and you shouldn’t devote any more resources toward pursuing them.

 Touchpoints in Marketing Differ Between Industries

-Now there are many other sources which say you need between 5 and 20 touchpoints to make a sale.
-20 touchpoints definitely suggests a considered buying process and thus the need for content marketing - but what about sales which close in 5 touchpoints?
+Now there are many other sources which say you need between 5 and 20 customer touchpoints to make a sale.
+Twenty interactions definitely suggests a considered buying process and thus the need for content marketing - but what about sales which close with five interactions?

-The thing is, not only does everyone’s definition of a touchpoint differ, but the number of touchpoints you need to make a sale varies widely depending on your business.
+The thing is, not only does everyone’s definition of a touchpoint differ, but the number of connections you need to make a sale varies widely depending on your business.

 For example, it’s going to take fewer touchpoints to convince someone to buy a burger from a franchise than it would to convince them to buy the franchise itself.

-But if you really want to know how many touchpoints it takes to close a deal in your organization you need to start tracking it.
+But if you really want to know how much consumer engagement it takes to close a deal in your organization you need to start tracking it.

 To get started, you need to first define what a touchpoint is for you and determine whether or not you have something to sell which takes a prospect time and research before they can make a decision.